Counter & Bar Stools with Backs

-Baxton Studio Ginaro Modern & Contemporary Fabric Button-Tufted Upholstered Swivel
+Baxton Studio Bbt5220-Grey Ginaro Modern & Contemporary Fabric Button-Tufted Upholstered

-Baxton Studio Ginaro Modern & Contemporary Faux Leather Button-Tufted Upholstered
+Baxton Studio Bbt5220-White Ginaro Modern & Contemporary Faux Leather Button-Tufted

 Compared to standard dining room seating, bar stools are less formal but essential in homes with breakfast bars or islands.
 These pieces are versatile and great for reading the paper alone at the counter or for extra seating at large gatherings.
 Since there's so much to choose from, it's important to have an idea of what'll work in your space before you start shopping.

 Height is a crucial factor to consider when looking at bar stools.
 Choosing pieces that are either too high or low makes for uncomfortable seating.
-As a rule, there should be about 10 or 11 inches of space between the top of the bar stool and the bottom of the counter.
-Since bar stools come in three standard heights, counter height, bar height, and extra tall, everyone can find the option that works for them.
+You should start by measuring your space to find the correct size, but as a rule, there should be about 10 or 11 inches of space between the top of the barstool and the bottom of the counter.

-To seat everyone comfortably with plenty of elbowroom, there should be at least six inches of space between seats.
+To seat everyone comfortably with plenty of elbow room, there should be at least six inches of space between seats.
+Take into consideration the size of the backs and arms of your barstools to ensure you have allocated enough space.
 Narrower stools are good for saving space.
 Depending on the bar length, you may be able to fit an extra chair when you buy small pieces.
 However, large seats are more comfortable and better for extended sitting.

 Budget is a big factor when looking at bar stools.
 If you envision your bar as a go-to social spot, then allow a decent budget to buy quality stools.
 If you plan to use them sparsely or only to complement the look of the breakfast bar, then a modest budget is fine.